benc-uk/smilr/README.md

 │   └── frontend         Frontend service in Go
-├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   ├── helm             Helm chart for deploying Smilr with Helm │   ├── using-ingress    Deployment YAML for use with K8S Ingress │   └── using-lb         Deployment YAML for use with K8S LoadBalancer ├── mobile             Nativescript + Vue.js mobile client ├── node               Main microservices, written in Node.js │   ├── data-api         Data API service source code
+├── kubernetes         Docs and files to support deployment to Kubernetes & AKS │   ├── helm             Helm chart for deploying Smilr with Helm │   ├── advanced         Deployment YAML for use with Ingress, SSL and persistence │   └── basic            Simple deployment without Ingress or persistence ├── mobile             Nativescript + Vue.js mobile client ├── node               Main microservices, written in Node.js │   ├── data-api         Data API service source code